 Admit it: You're one of them.

-E-mail has its place in the workspace: It’s the perfect tool for sending meeting invites, telling the team about an upcoming vacation, or helping introduce new talent.
-But for every one thing it’s good for, there are many areas where it fails — and no matter how painfully obvious that is to us, we still try to force e-mail on the things it’s not built for.
+Email has its place in the workplace: It’s the perfect tool for sending meeting invites, telling the team about an upcoming vacation, or helping introduce new talent.
+But for every one thing it’s good for, there are many areas where it fails — and no matter how painfully obvious that is to us, we still try to force email on the things it’s not built for.

-Rather than successfully using e-mail to match our demands, we’re often forced to adapt to its restrictions, devolving into an army of e-mail zombies with poor communication habits and annoying quirks.
-From the over-messengers to the under-explainers, here are five different types of bad e-mailers you’ll find at every company:
+Rather than successfully using email to match our demands, we’re often forced to adapt to its restrictions, devolving into an army of email zombies with poor communication habits and annoying quirks.
+From the over-communicators to the under-explainers, here are five different types of bad emailers you’ll find at every company.

 A distant cousin of the human notification bot, the emojist feels compelled to respond to every thread with some type of unnecessary set of emoji (and for some reason, it’s always three).
-While the meaning is abundantly clear to him or her, trying to decipher what exactly the praise hands emoji has to do in the context of a lengthly feedback thread can be more frustrating than fun, especially when there's a question directed at 👱🏿 or 👩🏽, but, you know. 💃
+While the meaning is abundantly clear to him or her, trying to decipher what exactly the praise hands emoji means in the context of a lengthy feedback thread can be more frustrating than fun. 💃

-ICYMI: EOW mtg now M. Give the short-hander credit — unlike the novelist, he or she understands that messages should get to the point.
-But being short and being succinct aren’t always the same thing, especially when reading it makes you think wtf?
+Give the short-hander credit — unlike the novelist, he or she understands that messages should get to the point.
+But being short and being succinct aren’t always the same thing, especially when reading it makes you think WTF?